nullfame/react-template-gulp/README.md

 * HTTP server to test on http://localhost:8080/
 * Live reloading in the browser
 * A single command to do all of the above (`npm start`)
+* Bootstrap 4 and Font Awesome using SCSS (if that's your thing)

 Shouldn’t you take the time to learn all the dependencies?
 I don’t know.
 I guess so.
 Maybe later?